 Definition and Background of Gastrointestinal Bleeding

-Gastrointestinal bleeding is one of the common causes of hospitals admissions and it is a life-threatening abdominal emergency.
+Gastrointestinal bleeding is one of the common causes of hospital admissions and it is a life-threatening abdominal emergency.
 If the bleeding source is proximal to the ligament of Treitz, it is considered upper gastrointestinal bleeding.

 Epidemiology of Gastrointestinal Bleeding

 About 100,000 patients are hospitalized every year in the United States because of upper GI bleeding.
 About 70,000 UGIB patients are admitted to hospitals each year in the United Kingdom.
-Males have a 2-fold higher risk of developing upper GI bleeding than females.
-Older patients (more than 60 years old) have a higher risk of mortality.
+Males have a 2-fold higher risk of developing upper GI bleeding than females; older patients (more than 60 years old) have a higher risk of mortality.

 Etiology of Gastrointestinal Bleeding

 Non-steroidal anti-inflammatory drugs (NSAIDs)

 NSAIDs inhibit cyclooxygenase, which results in decreased synthesis of mucosal prostaglandin and leads to impaired mucosal defenses.
 There is a 40-fold increase in the risk of developing a gastric ulcer (leading to gastrointestinal bleeding) in patients who use NSAIDs on a daily basis, and the risk of duodenal ulcer formation increases to 8-fold in these patients.

 The majority of patients presenting with upper gastrointestinal bleeding suffer from peptic ulcers.
 As the ulcer gets deeper into the mucosa, it causes weakening and necrosis of the arterial wall, eventually resulting in bleeding.